mtorrisi/e-Research-Hackfest-prep/master-checklist.md

 # Event overview

   1. **Open the dances** :
-    1. Decide where and when to have your event.
+    1. [ ] Decide where and when to have your event.
-    1. Pick a name for the event ( _e.g._ 'Area Hackfest')
+    1. [ ] Pick a name for the event ( _e.g._ 'Area Hackfest')
-    1. Set up a page with a link to the survey
+    1. [ ] Set up a page with a link to the survey
   1. Send a call for applications with a deadline giving suffient time to arrange travel and accomodation for participants
-  1. **Select particpants** :
+  1. **Select participants** :
-    1. Create a review committee and set a deadline by which reviews should be done.
+    1. [ ] Create a review committee and set a deadline by which reviews should be done.
-    1. Create a mailing list for the selected [participants](#MailingList)
+    1. [ ] Create a mailing list for the selected [participants](#MailingList)
-    1. Send notification to passing applicants, with a [welcome pack](participants/welcome-pack.md) (TODO)
+    1. [ ] Send notification to passing applicants, with a [welcome pack](participants/welcome-pack.md) (TODO)
-    1. Request that all paricipants [register for the event as soon as possible](#registration) - Send period reminders to those who have not registered
+    1. [ ] Request that all paricipants [register for the event as soon as possible](#registration) - Send period reminders to those who have not registered
     1. Request that the participants complete the [participant checklist](participants/checklist.md)
-  1. **Create the event website** - TODO
+  1. **Create the event prep website**
+    1. [ ] clone the master website
+    1. [ ] Create the new repository where you will host your event
+    1. [ ] Update the event metadata
+    1. [ ] Update team metadata
+    1. [ ] Publish the website
+    1. [ ] Update the sci-gaia website with link to the hackfest prep website.
+    1. [ ] Send update email to registrants with links to the checklists
   1. **Create the event board** - TODO
   1. **Deploy services for the event** - TODO
     1. **CI/CD**